 Why is this fact important for the gluten-free intolerant?

 Recognize that especially in the Philippines, MSG is everywhere.
 The fact that flavor enhancers like Maggi Savor and Ajinomoto are pantry staples is just one of the signs.
 Typical restaurants that put flavor first will use some form of flavor enhancer that contains MSG.
-We really have to ask if we’re putting ourselves at risk if we need to stay away from gluten, but find MSG stealthily appearing in most food items we buy.
+We have to ask if we’re putting ourselves at risk if we need to stay away from gluten, but find MSG stealthily appearing in most food items we buy.

 Other sources since then have been used, which no longer use wheat.

-So, if you are staying away from gluten, it can be a big burden off your chest to know that MSG is one less thing you have to worry when you have gluten sensitivity.
+So, if you are staying away from gluten, it can be a big burden off your chest to know that MSG is one less thing you have to worry about when you have gluten sensitivity.

 Sano, Chiaki.
 History of Glutamate Production.
 The American Journal of Clinical Nutrition.
 2009;90:728S-732S.
 Available at: http://www.ajcn.org/content/90/3/728S.full